2018 in Review

 Sept.
-22. Pista sa Nayon at Inn at Rio Rancho.
+22. Pista sa Nayon at Inn at Rio Rancho, a fund-raising project of the Filipino American Foundation of NM.
 Gloria Dalahay was crowned Binibining Pilipinas New Mexico.
 See: PISTA 2018.

 October 6, private residence.
 Welcome to the 18 Filipino teachers who just arrived in New Mexico.
 An article about the Filipino teachers was published on Oct.
 15, 2018 on Albuquerque Journal.
 Click: Teachers.